-Digital Electronics (DE)\\
+Digital Electronics (DE)

 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
 Digital electronics is the foundation of all modern electronic devices.
 The major focus of the DE course is to expose students to the design process of combinational and sequential logic design, teamwork, communication methods, engineering standards, and technical documentation.
-The DE class is a required prerequisite for EDD.